watsonpaul80/tipping_monster/README.md

 ### Model Comparison

 Run `compare_model_v6_v7.py` to train both model versions on the same historical dataset.
 The script logs the confidence difference and ROI summary to `logs/compare_model_v6_v7.csv`.

+## Model Transparency and Self‑Training

+The pipeline uses **SHAP** to compute feature importance for each prediction.
+These explanations reveal why the model tipped a runner, surfacing the top factors driving confidence.
+We log global feature importance during training and publish per‑tip explanations in the weekly summary.

+Past tips are merged back into the training data via a self‑training loop.
+Results are appended to the dataset (`was_tipped`, `tip_profit`, `confidence_band`) so the model evolves with real world performance.
+This continuous learning drives the weekly insights sent on Telegram and keeps the model transparent and accountable.